semihcihan/storeconfig/Project.md

 - `app-store-sync fetch --id <app-id> --file <path>`: Fetches the current IAPs and subscriptions from App Store Connect for a specific app and writes them to the specified JSON file.
 This is useful for bootstrapping or updating the local state.
 - `app-store-sync plan --file <path>`: Shows a plan of changes (dry run). **Note:** This command will use the `fetch` method internally to retrieve the current state from App Store Connect and compare it with the local JSON file to determine what changes would be made.
 - `app-store-sync apply --file <path>`: Applies the changes to App Store Connect. **Note:** This command will also use the `fetch` method internally to ensure it is applying only the necessary changes based on the current state.
+- `app-store-sync update-prices --file <path> --product-id <id> --base-territory <territory> --price <price> [--manual-overrides <json-string>]`: A utility command to automatically populate the `prices` array for a specific subscription or offer.
+It will use the provided base price to calculate all other territory prices, simplifying price management.

 ## Project Structure